Examples of Direct Evidence in Fire Investigations: A Field Guide

 - A first responder recalls observing an accelerant container near the flames.

-- Video or Photographic Footagesome text
+Video or Photographic FootagePhysical Evidence

 - Security camera footage captures the fire starting.

 - Photos from a drone show the fire’s point of origin clearly.
+High-resolution aerial thermal imaging showing the precise thermal plume at the moment of discovery.

 Think of a surveillance camera catching the exact moment a fire begins—there’s no stronger piece of direct evidence than that.